 Patrols continue in the Gilfach and the Park Estate in response to calls of off road bikes and quads being ridden in the area.
 Twitter messages were sent out requesting information regarding the riders of these bikes and I am please that the community are supporting us by responding with community intelligence.
 CSO’s attended the addresses and gave suitable advice to those concerned and a Section 59 Warning was issued to a man from Gilfach.
 If the individual or the bike are seen again the bike can be sized and the person prosecuted.

 Morrison’s continues to be an issue with youths gathering in the lower car park.
 I have authorised several Dispersal Orders over the past few weekends to help us deal with removing the youths from the area.
 Patrols will continue as further damage has been caused to lighting and the building; also we will be supporting Morrison’s staff to move ‘Car Cruisers’ who congregate in the car park.
 A notice has now been placed by supermarket management to inform customers that the barriers will be closed at 11pm.
 Longer term I have held a meeting with the supermarket’s Manager, the Local Authority ASB Co-Ordinator, Emily, and my team to discuss further action to deter this behaviour.
 Morrison’s have been very supportive and are looking at what they can do to support the community.

 Before I go just to remind residents that as from Monday 8th April the Local Authority will be taking over responsibility for parking enforcement.
 You will have seen the new double yellow lines being put-down, this will ensure that offences are enforceable.
 Please be mindful of this and park sensibly and legally.

 You can follow the Mini Police work on Twitter @PFPSHeddluBach

-Thank-you for taking the time to read this month’s blog and I will be back next month.
+Thank you for taking the time to read this month’s blog - I will be back next month.